 Lea & Perrins’ “Worcestershire Sauce” was first sold in 1837 by Messrs.
-John Wheeley Lea and William Henry Perrins, who were chemists with a shop in Broad Street, Worcester.
+John Wheeley Lea and William Henry Perrins, who were chemists with a shop in 68, Broad Street Worcester.
+Other chemists in the immediate vicinity also sold similar products which have suggested some confusion of its precise provenance.
 Naturally the precise recipe is a secret but it is known that the ingredients comprise in part vinegar, molasses, sugar, salt, anchovies, tamarind extract, onions and garlic.

 Lea & Perrins is a subsidiary of the mighty Kraft Heinz but unlike others who have been assumed into mega-food groups, Lea and Perrins continues to operate from its Midland Road, Worcester head quarters from where it produces the version sold in Europe – which differs slightly from the US version as the UK version contains malt vinegar whereas the US version uses distilled white vinegar.

 The UK version of Lea & Perrins Worcestershire Sauce is instantly recognisable by its bottle and its orange and black label.

 Ok so here goes, Mark’s definitive recipe for a Bloody Mary:

 Into a large jug mix Vodka – the best you have – a few decent glugs!
 I am a big fan of Stolichnaya Vodka and my Russian friends tell me it is one of Russia’s favourite too.